edgelesssys/marblerun.sh/content/docs/tasks/define-manifest.md

 * Inject a symmetric key in hex format: `{{ hex .Secrets.secret_aes_key }}`

 ## Manifest:Admins
 The optional entry `Admins` can be used to define one or multiple PEM-encoded self-signed X.509 certificates.
 Marblerun uses these certificates to authenticate updates to certain parameters of an already set manifest.
-(The process of updating a manifest is described [here]({{< ref "docs/tasks/update-manifest.md">}})).
+(The process of updating a manifest is described in our [updating a manifest hands-on]({{< ref "docs/tasks/update-manifest.md">}})).

 ```javascript
 {